 - 160 ml Condensed milk

-Place the condensed milk and After Eights into a small saucepan and gently heat stirring from time to time until the chocolate has melted and you have a thick chocolate sauce.
+- Place the condensed milk and 10 After Eights into a small saucepan.
+Heat gently, stirring from time to time until the chocolate has melted and you have a thick chocolate sauce.
 Remove from the heat and allow to cool.

-Place the cream and milk into a large bowl and whisk with an electric mixer until it thickens and holds a soft peak.
-Gently fold in the chocolate mixture.
+- Place the cream in a large bowl and whisk with an electric mixer until it thickens and holds a soft peak.
+Gently fold the cooled chocolate mixture into the cream.

-Spoon the mixture into verrine glasses (I used disposable piping bag) or transfer to plastic tub, and put in the freezer for at least 6 hours before serving.
+- Spoon the mixture into verrine glasses or pipe with a piping bag.
+Put in the freezer for at least 6 hours before serving.

-Decorate with extra After Eights and serve straight from the freezer.
+- Decorate with the reserved After Eights and serve straight from the freezer.

-Let them defrost a little to make a lovely mousse
+- Let your ice cream pots defrost a little to make a lovely mousse.